aflanders7/Bookstore/README.md

 Citation for cascade statements:
 Date: 7/24/23
-Adapted from OSU CS 340 Cascade module, but the statment locations are our own work
+Copied from OSU CS 340 Cascade module, but the statment locations are our own work
 URL: https://canvas.oregonstate.edu/courses/1922991/pages/exploration-mysql-cascade?module_item_id=23329617

 Citation for group concat select statement
 Date: 7/24/23
-Adapted from W3Resource, the values are our own work
+Adapted from W3Resource, used to understand framework - the values are our own work
 URL: https://www.w3resource.com/mysql/aggregate-functions-and-grouping/aggregate-functions-and-grouping-group_concat.php

 Citation for understanding handlebars: